thesmartrobot/thesmartrobot.github.io/_posts/2021-02-19-active-vision.md

 Your browser does not support the video tag.
 </video>

 In a second experiment, we lift this limitation and allow the robotic agent to move in all three degrees of freedom.
-Not only does the agent reach its target faster than before, it moves upwards to acquire a broader scan of the environment, similar to how owls move to a high vantage point to scavenge for their prey.
+Not only does the agent reach its target faster than before, it also first moves upwards to acquire a broader scan of the environment, similar to how owls move to a high vantage point to scavenge for their prey.

 <video width="640" height="132" controls>
   <source src="/video/04_active_vision.mp4" type="video/mp4">